 Embossing is a mechanical method of crushing fabric that has existed in France since the end of the 17th century.
-Originally. ribbons made from various designs were passed through a kind of rolling mill, made of two heated cylinders bearing the pattern to be reproduced, one indented, the other in relief.
+Originally, ribbons made from various designs were passed through a kind of rolling mill, made of two heated cylinders bearing the pattern to be reproduced, one indented, the other in relief.

 This system using two heated cylinders was improved in the 18th century, when only one roll was engraved and heated, and the velvet was embossed by the pressure between this engraved cylinder and a wooden counter-cylinder.
 This is the finishing technique we are proposing today.
 It responds perfectly to the demands of customers who wish to easily customize a fabric thanks to the multitude of designs available in our catalogue.
 These designs are available exclusively on our fabrics.
 They can be made on our various qualities of velvet, and also on other types of plain fabrics, especially satin and ottoman fabrics.